d-xo/builder/README.md

 # Workspace

-`workspace` is a tool to help manage isolated per project development environments
+`workspace` is a tool to help manage isolated per project build environments

 You can think of it as an extremely simplified version of vagrant that works only with docker containers.